 The vaccines have been studied in millions of people in both clinical trials as well as real world situation.
 Some recipients did report side effects, usually fever and aches lasting a day or two.
 Learn more about the safety of the COVID-19 vaccines here.

 You can learn more about clinical trials here.

 COVID-19 vaccines can cause normal reactive enlargement of lymph nodes on the side of the injection.
 However, there is no need to delay a mammogram or ultrasound of the breasts.
 Radiologists can interpret within the context of your medical history and timing of vaccination.

 Given what we know now, the theoretical risks of the new vaccine are by far outweighed by the potential benefits.
 If you are worried about a possible allergic reaction, we recommend you speak to your health care provider before scheduling your vaccination.
-Additionally, it would be reasonable to remain at the medical facility where the vaccine is administered for 30 minutes (as opposed to the standard 15) after getting vaccinated.
-Serious allergic reactions almost always occur within the first 30 minutes.

 MEDICAL CONDITIONS, IMMUNE SYSTEM & CIRCUMSTANTIAL INFORMATION

 You should weigh the risks of your medical condition with the benefits of reducing the risk of contracting COVID-19.
 People with conditions that impact the immune system, or who take immunosuppressive medications, are likely to be at increased risk for severe COVID-19.
 The CDC recommends that individuals with conditions that impact the immune system should receive the COVID-19 vaccine.
 It is possible that these individuals may have a reduced immune response, but still gain some protection.
 If you have any concerns, it is best to discuss with your health care provider.